 We’re calling them our Future Voices because we believe they have the power to change the future of education, making it more inclusive and accessible for all.

 From teaching martial arts to volunteering, these stories are proving that passion beats geography, resilience overcomes restrictions and creativity tops uncertainty.
-The digital transformation of education is opening.
-Get ready to be inspired and find out how these amazing educators and students who are teaching and learning with Webex are reshaping education.
+Find out how these Future Voices who are teaching and learning with Webex are reshaping education.

-Being a first-year apprentice during this pandemic has been challenging.
-For Zainab Hussain, everything is new.
-She is balancing her first professional role with completing a degree, all while working from home.
+Being a first-year apprentice during the pandemic was challenging.
+For Zainab, everything was new.
+She balanced her first professional role with completing a degree, all while working from home.

 When it comes to sports, Ben’s got many strings to his bow.
 Ben coached a handball team via Webex, keeping his players both physically and mentally engaged.

 At the beginning of the pandemic, Giorgia saw an opportunity to bring people together.
 She expertly organised a virtual education lab with students from all over the world.

 One man.
 One laptop.
 200 students.
 In the middle of the first lockdown, Geofrey managed to train over 200 young people in Kenya using Webex.

 Read about how we’re taking steps to power an inclusive future for allRead article

 What impact will new teaching models have on how university degrees, policies and student services are delivered?Read article